n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

-When the necessary replacement action for each codepoint has been determined, codepoints can be replaced with the PUA codepoints from the following table.
+When the necessary replacement action for each codepoint has been determined, codepoints can be replaced with the <abbr>PUA</abbr> codepoints from the following table.

 Note that Windows fonts and MacOS fonts used different mappings.